Frequently Asked Questions

 Skip to content

-Secrets management involves securely storing and managing sensitive data such as certificates, encryption keys, SSH keys, API keys, credentials, tokens, and passwords.
+Secrets management involves securely storing and managing secrets such as certificates, SSH keys, API keys, credentials, tokens, passwords, and sensitive data.
 These secrets are crucial for authenticating users and machines, enabling access to applications and services, and managing workload identities.
 Workload identities, which represent non-human identities in automated environments, are essential for controlling access within cloud platforms and services.

 The protection of confidential data, including secrets and workload identities, is vital for digital authentication.
 It supports privileged users who need access to critical internal data and sensitive applications, ensuring the integrity and security of business operations.

-The process of secrets management is critical; it ensures the secure storage, access, and lifecycle management of sensitive information like passwords and tokens.
+The process to manage secrets is critical; it ensures the secure storage, access, and lifecycle management of sensitive information like passwords and tokens.
 Utilizing proven tools and methods, secrets management helps safeguard these digital assets, which are indispensable for activities such as user authentication and license management.

 Secrets are the #1 Cause of Breaches